 The main building is the heart and core of Terminal 3.
 Here passengers will begin their journeys and be welcomed back by loved ones when returning.
-Travelers and visitors will arrive on the platform in front by car, bus, or the airport’s new people mover system, then enter the departure hall where passengers can check in and drop off their luggage.
+Travelers and visitors will arrive on the platform in front by car, bus, or the airport’s new Sky Line train, then enter the departure hall where passengers can check in and drop off their luggage.

 There will also be lots of interesting stuff behind the scenes.
 For example, a sturdy tension grid―an almost invisible network of tightly woven steel wire rope cables forming a taut catwalk strong enough for maintenance technicians to walk on―will be suspended 2.6 meters below the ceiling, leaving ample space for lighting, sprinkler systems, and other equipment above it.

 After the check-in area, travellers pass through security checks to the futuristic marketplace with its diverse boutiques and restaurants, which invite them to linger.
 A special eye-catcher awaits them: The ceiling consists of drop-shaped steel structures.
 This special feature is a custom-made design for the new terminal.